-Applications are now closed for scholarship entry to Years Seven to Twelve in 2022.
+Applications are now CLOSED for scholarship entry to Years Seven to Twelve in 2022.

 Music Scholarships are awarded to students who demonstrate a high level of musicianship to assist them to maximise their musical education.

 Music auditions take place at Great Southern Grammar.
-Students may audition on any instrument and are required to present two contrasting pieces, some technical work, and three scales or exercises appropriate to their developmental level.
+Students may audition on any instrument and are required to present two contrasting pieces and three scales or exercises appropriate to their developmental level.
 Students may choose to perform on more than one instrument, with one piece on each instrument.

-Music scholarship recipients are to be available for all school ensemble performances, such as Easter service, Foundation Day services, annual concerts, award ceremonies, assemblies and Chapel services.
-Some of these events occur outside of school hours.
+6. To make themselves available for school ensemble performances ie Easter, Foundation Day, annual concerts, award ceremonies, assemblies and Chapel services some of which may occur outside school hours.

 7. To maintain satisfactory academic progress in all subjects, academic progress in their music classroom will also be considered as a factor up to Year Ten.

 8. May be required to undertake an evaluation consisting of a practical assessment presenting two contrasting works, some technical work and sight-reading to ascertain the level of development throughout the year.